Capstone-Team-3/open-fluency/README.md

 ###Installation:
 1. clone this distribution.
+2. Go to directory
+  > cd OpenFluency
 2. Install the dictionary
-> cd OpenFluency
-run (on mac or unix)
+ * run (on mac or unix)
-> bash dictionary_setup or
+   * bash dictionary_setup
-run (on windows)
+ * or run (on windows)
-> exec dictionary_setup.bat
+   * exec dictionary_setup.bat
 3. Start openfluency
-> grails run-app
+ * grails run-app

 ###Testing:
 * To run all the unit tests:
 > grails test-app -unit

 * To run the functional tests, you need to edit Geb.config to the grails-app/conf directory, update all the text inside the < > brackets to the location of your chromedriver.
-A copy is included in the resource directory
+A copy of chromedriver is included in the resource directory

 ```
 import org.openqa.selenium.firefox.FirefoxDriver